Pjhochman/MusicPlayer/readme.md

 #### Playlists
 Add your tracks to one out of **four** available playlists - Live recording, Home recording, Studio rehearsal or Original track.
 #### Track Information
-Add song key and information for every part: Intro, Verse, Bridge, Chorus and Outro.
+Add song key and information for every song part: Intro, Verse, Bridge, Chorus and Outro.
 #### Instant Search Functionality.
 Search through all tracks on mobile or currently selected playlist on desktop.
 #### Latest Additions